Exact Lexicographic Scheduling and Approximate Rescheduling: Introduction

+Prior literature shows that scheduling problems become computationally harder after incorporating uncertainty \cite{Gupta2019, Gupta2016, Wiebe2018}. \citet{Kasperski2014} survey techniques and negative results for robust scheduling, including $P||C_{\max}$ with uncertain job processing times.
+Typically, robustness is achieved by optimizing the worst-case (i) cost or (ii) distance from the achievable optimum with perfect knowledge, over all scenarios in the uncertainty set.
+These robust counterparts of standard deterministic optimization problems are often referred to as \emph{minmax} and \emph{minmax regret}, respectively \cite{Kouvelis2013}.

+With perfect knowledge, $P||C_{\max}$ is strongly $\mathcal{NP}$-hard, but admits greedy constant-factor approximation algorithms and polynomial-time approximation schemes (PTASs) \cite{Brucker2007, Leung2004}.
+When the number of machines is constant, $Pm||C_{\max}$ is weakly $\mathcal{NP}$-hard and has fully polynomial-time approximation schemes.
+With budgeted uncertainty, where $B$ bounds the deviation of the sum of processing times from their nominal values, minmax $P||C_{\max}$ admits a PTAS when $B$ is constant and a 3-approximation algorithm for arbitrary $B$ \cite{Bougeret2019}.

+To our knowledge, no prior work analyzes the price of robustness for $P||C_{\max}$ under uncertainty.
+Determining the price of robustness for fundamental combinatorial optimization problems has been repeatedly posed as an open question by domain experts \cite{Bertsimas2011,Bertsimas2004,Goerigk2016}.
+The current manuscript shows that such an analysis provides useful structural properties and quantifies the effect of uncertainty in robust solutions for $P||C_{\max}$.

-\paragraph{Lexicographic Optimization} \ref{eq:lexopt} is a subclass of multiobjective optimization \citep{Erghott2006,Pardalos2016}.
-W.l.o.g., \ref{eq:lexopt} minimizes $m$ objective functions $F_1,\ldots,F_m:\mathcal{S}\rightarrow\mathbb{R}_0^+$, in decreasing priority order.
+\paragraph{Lexicographic Optimization} \ref{eq:lexopt} is at the core of our two-stage scheduling approach. \ref{eq:lexopt} is a subclass of multiobjective optimization minimizing $m$ objective functions $F_1,\ldots,F_m:\mathcal{S}\rightarrow\mathbb{R}_0^+$, in decreasing priority order \citep{Erghott2006,Pardalos2016}.
 In other words, \ref{eq:lexopt} optimizes the highest-rank objective $F_1$, then the second most important objective $F_2$, then the third $F_3$, etc.:

-There are indications that \ref{eq:lexopt} is useful in optimization under uncertainty. \ref{eq:lexopt} helps maintain a good approximate schedule when jobs are added and deleted dynamically, by performing reassignments \citep{sanders2009online, Skutella2016}. \ref{eq:lexopt} is also useful for cryptographic systems against different types of attacks \citep{Zufiria2017}.
-We consider the makespan problem generalization $\text{lex}\min\{C_1(S),\ldots,C_m(S):S\in\mathcal{S}\}$ of computing a schedule $S$ with lexicographically minimal machine completion times and we show that it enables more efficient two-stage robust scheduling.
+There are indications that \ref{eq:lexopt} is useful in optimization under uncertainty. \ref{eq:lexopt} maintains a good approximate schedule when jobs are added and deleted dynamically \citep{sanders2009online, Skutella2016}. \ref{eq:lexopt} is also useful for cryptographic systems against attacks \citep{Zufiria2017}.
+We consider the \ref{eq:lexopt} scheduling problem $\text{lex}\min\{C_1(S),\ldots,C_m(S):S\in\mathcal{S}\}$ of computing a schedule $S$ with lexicographically minimal machine completion times and show that it enables more efficient two-stage robust scheduling.
 That is, we identify robust scheduling as a new \ref{eq:lexopt} application.